delta-io/delta/PROTOCOL.md

 Field Name | Data Type | Description
 -|-|-
 path| String | A relative path to a file from the root of the table or an absolute path to a file that should be removed from the table.
-The path is a URI as specified by [RFC 2396 URI Generic Syntax](https://www.ietf.org/rfc/rfc2396.txt), which needs to be decoded to get the file path. deletionTimestamp | Option[Long] | The time the deletion occurred, represented as milliseconds since the epoch dataChange | Boolean | When `false` the records in the removed file must be contained in one or more `add` file actions in the same version extendedFileMetadata | Boolean | When `true` the fields `partitionValues`, `size`, and `tags` are present partitionValues| Map[String, String] | A map from partition column to value for this file.
-See also [Partition Value Serialization](#Partition-Value-Serialization) size| Long | The size of this file in bytes tags | Map[String, String] | Map containing metadata about this file
+The path is a URI as specified by [RFC 2396 URI Generic Syntax](https://www.ietf.org/rfc/rfc2396.txt), which needs to be decoded to get the data file path. deletionTimestamp | Option[Long] | The time the deletion occurred, represented as milliseconds since the epoch dataChange | Boolean | When `false` the records in the removed file must be contained in one or more `add` file actions in the same version extendedFileMetadata | Boolean | When `true` the fields `partitionValues`, `size`, and `tags` are present partitionValues| Map[String, String] | A map from partition column to value for this file.
+See also [Partition Value Serialization](#Partition-Value-Serialization) size| Long | The size of this data file in bytes tags | Map[String, String] | Map containing metadata about this file deletionVector | [DeletionVectorDescriptor Struct](#Deletion-Vectors) | Either null (or absent in JSON) when no DV is associated with this data file, or a struct (described below) that contains necessary information about the DV that is associated with this data file.

 The following is an example `remove` action.
 ```